Past Nobel Peace Prize winners

 The European Union won in 2012 "for over six decades contributed to the advancement of peace and reconciliation, democracy and human rights in Europe".
 REUTERS/Bundesregierung/Guido Bergmann/Pool

-The Organisation for the Prohibition of Chemical Weapons, which is overseeing the destruction's of Syria's arsenal, won the 2013 Nobel Peace Prize.
+The Organisation for the Prohibition of Chemical Weapons, which oversaw the destruction's of Syria's arsenal, won the 2013 Nobel Peace Prize.
 REUTERS/Mohamed Abdullah

+The Tunisian National Dialogue Quartet won in 2015 "for its decisive contribution to the building of a pluralistic democracy in Tunisia in the wake of the Jasmine Revolution of 2011".
+REUTERS/Jon Olav Nesvold/NTB scanpix

+Colombian President Juan Manuel Santos won in 2016 "for his resolute efforts to bring the country's more than 50-year-long civil war to an end, a war that has cost the lives of at least 220 000 Colombians and displaced close to six million...more

 Next Slideshows